ninjinkun/NJKScrollFullScreen/README.md

-# NJKScrollFullSreen
+# NJKScrollFullSrceen
-NJKScrollFullSreen is Facebook App like scroll to full screen library.
+NJKScrollFullSrceen is Facebook App like scroll to full screen library.

 <img src="Screenshots/screencast.gif" width=320>

 This repository consists of full screen delegate and full screen UI behaivior module.

-- `NJKScrollFullSreen`
+- `NJKScrollFullScreen`
  - Simple UIScrollViewDelegate wrapper.
 It called delegate methods when full screen wanted.
 - `UIViewController+NJKFullScreenSupport`
  - Add full screen behaivior to UIViewController.

 These modules are individual.
 You can implement your own customized full screen behavior without `UIViewController+NJKFullScreenSupport`.
-`NJKScrollFullSreen` can apply not only UIScrollView but also UIWebView and UITableView.
+`NJKScrollFullSrceen` can apply not only UIScrollView but also UIWebView and UITableView.

 # Requirements
 - iOS 5.0 or later